PeterGarbett/Wordle_Helper_Solver_Assistant/README.md

 Algorithm performance

-Distribution of games: Counter({4: 1142, 3: 808, 5: 289, 2: 67, 6: 16, 1: 1})
+Distribution of games: Counter({4: 1147, 3: 808, 5: 286, 2: 67, 6: 17, 1: 1})
-Giving a solution in this number of tries on average: 3.7314
+Giving a solution in this number of tries on average: 3.7313

 Which is quite close to the best possible achieved by optimising decision trees, if the internet is to be believed.
-This is quite good for such as simple algorithm.
+This is quite good for such a simple algorithm.

-The test output gives the sequence the solver uses to arrive at the answer for example these are the 16 worst case results:
+The test output gives the sequence the solver uses to arrive at the answer for example these are the worst case results:

-test_results.txt:belly found in: 6 using sequence ['later', 'slide', 'whole', 'query', 'jelly', 'belly'] test_results.txt:bound found in: 6 using sequence ['later', 'noisy', 'dunce', 'thump', 'frown', 'bound'] test_results.txt:boxer found in: 6 using sequence ['later', 'disco', 'woven', 'spiky', 'thumb', 'boxer'] test_results.txt:brake found in: 6 using sequence ['later', 'cedar', 'spare', 'verge', 'frame', 'brake'] test_results.txt:broom found in: 6 using sequence ['later', 'curio', 'drown', 'skimp', 'groom', 'broom'] test_results.txt:catch found in: 6 using sequence ['later', 'pinch', 'women', 'zebra', 'hatch', 'catch'] test_results.txt:chill found in: 6 using sequence ['later', 'lousy', 'clink', 'yield', 'chili', 'chill'] test_results.txt:fixer found in: 6 using sequence ['later', 'disco', 'viper', 'unify', 'fiber', 'fixer'] test_results.txt:foggy found in: 6 using sequence ['later', 'noisy', 'embed', 'sprig', 'goofy', 'foggy'] test_results.txt:folly found in: 6 using sequence ['later', 'lousy', 'gland', 'welch', 'jolly', 'folly'] test_results.txt:found found in: 6 using sequence ['later', 'noisy', 'dunce', 'thump', 'frown', 'found'] test_results.txt:homer found in: 6 using sequence ['later', 'disco', 'woven', 'spiky', 'thumb', 'homer'] test_results.txt:howdy found in: 6 using sequence ['later', 'noisy', 'embed', 'wedge', 'dowdy', 'howdy'] test_results.txt:proxy found in: 6 using sequence ['later', 'curio', 'drown', 'skimp', 'proof', 'proxy'] test_results.txt:roger found in: 6 using sequence ['later', 'disco', 'woven', 'spiky', 'thumb', 'roger'] test_results.txt:wound found in: 6 using sequence ['later', 'noisy', 'dunce', 'thump', 'frown', 'wound']
+belly found in: 6 using sequence ['later', 'slide', 'whole', 'query', 'jelly', 'belly'] bound found in: 6 using sequence ['later', 'noisy', 'dunce', 'thump', 'frown', 'bound'] boxer found in: 6 using sequence ['later', 'disco', 'woven', 'spiky', 'thumb', 'boxer'] brake found in: 6 using sequence ['later', 'cedar', 'spare', 'verge', 'frame', 'brake'] bring found in: 6 using sequence ['later', 'curio', 'smirk', 'vying', 'wring', 'bring'] broom found in: 6 using sequence ['later', 'curio', 'drown', 'skimp', 'groom', 'broom'] catch found in: 6 using sequence ['later', 'pinch', 'women', 'zebra', 'hatch', 'catch'] chill found in: 6 using sequence ['later', 'lousy', 'clink', 'yield', 'chili', 'chill'] fiber found in: 6 using sequence ['later', 'disco', 'viper', 'unify', 'fixer', 'fiber'] foggy found in: 6 using sequence ['later', 'noisy', 'embed', 'sprig', 'goofy', 'foggy'] folly found in: 6 using sequence ['later', 'lousy', 'gland', 'welch', 'jolly', 'folly'] found found in: 6 using sequence ['later', 'noisy', 'dunce', 'thump', 'frown', 'found'] homer found in: 6 using sequence ['later', 'disco', 'woven', 'spiky', 'thumb', 'homer'] howdy found in: 6 using sequence ['later', 'noisy', 'embed', 'wedge', 'dowdy', 'howdy'] proxy found in: 6 using sequence ['later', 'curio', 'drown', 'skimp', 'proof', 'proxy'] roger found in: 6 using sequence ['later', 'disco', 'woven', 'spiky', 'thumb', 'roger'] wound found in: 6 using sequence ['later', 'noisy', 'dunce', 'thump', 'frown', 'wound']

 Example usage